 Brand marketing vs. transactional marketing

-A branding consultant has a mission to help small businesses display their message more maturely.
+A branding expert has a mission to help small businesses display their message more maturely.
 The marketing director gives a speech at a marketing conference with easy-to-implement tips on how small businesses can start working toward brand maturity right now.

 This is staying true to the company’s ethos.
 It makes sense.
 It’s brand marketing.